The Calcium Connection

 What's more, other nutrients can help or hinder calcium absorption.
 For example, vitamin D boosts the body's use of calcium, which is the reason why its DRI also increases with age-from 200 International Units (IU) of vitamin D to 400 IU after age 50.
 Vitamin D signals the intestines to increase calcium absorption from food and helps maintain blood levels of the mineral.
 Iron, on the other hand, has the opposite effect, binding with calcium to reduce absorption.

 "Food sources are the best choice for obtaining calcium," Heaney says.
 And the best food source, hands down, is dairy.
 One cup of low-fat milk, one cup of low-fat yogurt, and one-and-a-half ounces of low-fat cheddar cheese each contain about 300mg of calcium.
 Milk, in particular, is an excellent source of calcium because it is fortified with vitamin D; one cup supplies half of the vitamin's DRI.
-However, there are a number of other good food sources of calcium (see More than Milk).
+However, there are a number of other good food sources with this benefit (see vitamin d rich foods).

 Supplements are also a viable option for meeting your calcium needs, particularly for the estimated 30 to 50 million Americans who are lactose intolerant.
 This means that they experience difficulty digesting a sugar called lactose found in milk and, to lesser degrees, in other dairy foods.
 "Calcium supplements are absorbed about as well as calcium-rich foods," Kitchin says.